Net & other typical payment terms for contractors and SMBs

 In this case, you may have an agreement with your clients that offers them credit on the services/goods they’ve bought.
 In other words, they don’t have to settle their debt in one go.
 Instead, they can opt to pay you off in monthly or quarterly installments.

 This payment term entails a certain degree of business risk.
-Thus, you should accept this kind of arrangement only with large, established companies or with trusted (usual even better) clients that stay true to their promises.
+Thus, you should accept this kind of arrangement only with large, established companies or with trusted clients that stay true to their promises.

-All in all, the net payment terms, as well as all the typical payment terms for contractors that we’ve analyzed, aim to get the amount to be paid, handled on time.
+All in all, the net payment terms, as well as all the typical payment terms for contractors that we’ve analyzed, aim to get you paid on time.
 You can always choose the ones that work for you and your clients.
 The right payment terms will smoothen your transactions and help you stay on good terms with your clients.
 Be it net 30, a series of installments, or an instant payment, as an independent contractor, you should create your own payment terms and conditions.

 Set your payment terms in Elorus

-Invoicing your clients is a particularly decisive process for your business welfare and cash flow.
+Invoicing your clients is a decisive process for your business welfare and cash flow.
 You can always adjust your payment terms in Elorus; as you prefer and per client.
 You can opt for a payment due period or pick a specific date from the calendar as the due date.

-Aside from the variety of payment terms, you can choose amongst, Elorus stands by you even after you’ve sent your invoices.
+Aside from the variety of payment terms you can choose amongst, Elorus stands by you even after you’ve sent your invoices.
 It keeps you updated by sending key notifications about payments.
 Every time a client pays an invoice, Elorus will let you know.
-Even on the occasion that an intended payment has failed, the platform will inform you about it.
+Even when an intended payment has failed, the platform will inform you about it.
 Last but not least, on the final day of a payment’s due period, Elorus will also send you a notification.